DesantBucie/triton/README.md

 This supports LSP via lsp plugin from [yegappan](https://github.com/yegappan/lsp).
 You have a template how do add LSP server in vimrc.

-Remember that vimrc uses vim9script, so his README examples won't work, [**read doc/lsp.txt instead.**](https://github.com/yegappan/lsp/blob/main/doc/lsp.txt) Also servers not mentioned in docs should work, you can use nvim-lspconfig for help.
+Remember that vimrc uses vim9script, so his README examples won't work, [**read doc/lsp.txt instead.**](https://github.com/yegappan/lsp/blob/main/doc/lsp.txt) Servers not mentioned in docs should work, you can use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) for help.
 And don't forget about installing [LSP server](https://microsoft.github.io/language-server-protocol/implementors/servers/).

 ## Plugin management